VLP: A Survey on Vision-Language Pre-training: Downstream Tasks

+\paragraph{Natural Language for Visual Reasoning (NLVR)~\cite{suhr2017corpus,marasovic2020natural}}.
+NLVR is a subtask of the broader VCR category, limited to the classification paradigm.
+The input of the NLVR task is two images and a text description, and the output is whether the corresponding relationship between the images and the text description is consistent (two labels: true or false).
+It is typically different from VQA due to longer text sequences covering various linguistic phenomena.

-\paragraph{Grounding Referring Expressions (GRE).} The GRE task is to localize an image region given a text reference.
-The model can output a score for each region, and the region with the highest score is used as the prediction region.
+\paragraph{Grounding Referring Expressions (GRE)~\cite{liu2019improving,yang2019cross,zhang2018grounding}}.
+The GRE task aims to localize certain regions (e.g., objects and persons) in an image given a referring expression, where the main challenge is to comprehend and align various types of information from visual and textual domain, such as visual attributes, locations and interactions with surrounding regions.
+Specifically, the model can output a score for each region, and the region with the highest score is used as the prediction region.